Introduction to Cloud Computing

 Hidden costs and risk exposure assessment

-The main cloud computing systems and providers
+The main Cloud Computing systems and providers

 Offer comparison (AWS, Azure, Google Cloud, etc.)

-Select the right supplier for your needs
+Select the right supplier based on your needs

 Cloud computing and business